The Walking Trails Of Duxbury

 While there are numerous paths and trails you can take in the Crowell Conservation Area, they all can be completed relatively quickly, in about 20-50 minutes depending on your route and how much you stop to absorb the scenery.
 The paths on the main bog are flat, even, and don’t have many roots or fallen branches that lie in your way.

 Movementum Realty is a buyer’s agency specializing in real estate purchases and is located in Duxbury, MA.
 Thank you for reading “The Walking Trails Of Duxbury”.
-Be sure to fill in the form located at the bottom of this page so that we can mail you a print copy of this booklet.
 Stay tuned to our blog for great local information and more guides just like this one.

 The next time you are searching for real estate please keep us in mind.
 We would love to spend some time with you and tell you all about the local community and land you in the place of your dreams.
 As local experts we welcome you to the neighborhood.